rafal42/qreds/README.md

 end
 ```

 This definition would enable you to make requests with the specified params, and they'll work out of the box by applying `.where` or `.order` with the passed params.
+So for example, if you pass `{ "filters": { "value_eq": 42 } }`, you'd get only records where the `field` value is equal to 42.

 You can of course define custom reducers, like the filters or sort specified above.
 If that's what you're looking for, keep reading.

 ## Advanced